Eyongtarh/Sahab-Workshop/README.md

 #### Socia Media

-The footer contains three different features.
-The first is the opening hours of Carweld.
-The second feature are links to social media websites which opens in a new page: Twitter, YouTube, Instagram, and Facebook.
+The second part contains links to social media websites which opens in a new page: Facebook, Twitter, Instagram, and YouTube.
 And lastly, a copyrights statement.